Moravian Instruments Cx series of CMOS astronomical cameras are

 astro-photography processing

-SIPS software package is freely available for download from this www site.
-All functions are
+SIPS software package is freely available for download.
+All functions are thoroughly described

 Drivers for other software packages